bdjohnson529/learn-cuda/README.md

 Threads are asynchronous.
 Threads that trigger an async operation does not need to be the thread which collects the operation.

+#### Memory

+Device memory can be allocated either as linear memory or as CUDA arrays.
+* Linear memory is 1-dimensional block of addresses
+* CUDA arrays are multi-dimensional

+Variables need to be copied from host memory to device memory.

+L2 cache can be used for persistent memory.

+`hitRatio` can be used to reduce the amount of the access window stored in the L2 cache.

+Types of global memory access:
+* cudaAccessPropertyStreaming (not likely to persist in L2 cache)
+* cudaAccessPropertyPersisting (likely to persist in L2 cache)
+* cudaAccessPropertyNormal (removes persisting status of previous memory)

+Shared memory is faster than global memory.

+Page-locked (pinned) host memory advantages (versus regular pageable host memory):
+* copies from host to device can be concurrent with kernel execution
+* can be mapped directly to device address, eliminating copy
+* bandwidth is higher